elfry2/kami/README.md

 nvim
 ```

 Before using kami, you are expected to be familiar with vim basic usage, which can be learned pretty quickly from [this article](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim).
-It might be useful to follow along with [this video](https://www.youtube.com/watch?v=N93cTbtLCIM), which walks you through the conveniences of LazyVim; and to read the [LazyVim documentation](https://www.lazyvim.org/).
+It might be useful to also follow along with [this video](https://www.youtube.com/watch?v=N93cTbtLCIM), which walks you through the conveniences of LazyVim; and to read the [LazyVim documentation](https://www.lazyvim.org/).